-MUS(EMEA)'s primary liquidity stress testing tool is the Maximum Cumulative Outflow, which is designed to capture all material drivers of liquidity risk (both on and off balance sheet) and to evaluate the subsequent liquidity outflow in order to determine the size of liquidity resources needed to navigate the stress event.
-The model has been developed using scenarios based on market practice, regulatory requirements and past experience in stressed market conditions.
-It is based on a synthesis of scenarios categorised as baseline (reflective of normal business conditions), systemic (refers to a market-wide liquidity event) and combined (analogous of a combined market and MUS(EMEA) specific stress event).
+The Group's primary liquidity stress testing tool is the Maximum Cumulative Outflow model, which is designed to capture all material drivers of liquidity risk (both on and off balance sheet) under different scenarios, and to determine the size of liquidity resources needed to navigate the stress event.
+The model has been developed as a synthesis of market practice, regulatory requirements and past experience in stressed market conditions.
+The scenarios modelled are categorised as baseline (reflective of normal business conditions), systemic (refers to a market-wide liquidity event) and combined (analogous of a combined market and the Group specific stress event).
 Stress testing is conducted on both an aggregated currency basis and by material individual currency.

-Fund Transfer Pricing
+Funds Transfer Pricing

-MUS(EMEA) seeks to align its liquidity risk appetite with the strategic objectives of the business through regulating the demand for liquidity and allocating the cost of liquidity on the basis of unsecured funding usage and underlying liquidity requirements.
-The ALCO is responsible for the FTP policy framework, and Treasury is responsible for the day to day application of the FTP framework.
+The Group seeks to align its liquidity risk appetite with the strategic objectives of the business through regulating the demand for liquidity and allocating the cost of liquidity on the basis of unsecured funding usage and underlying liquidity requirements.
+The ALCO is responsible for the FTP policy framework, and

+Treasury is responsible for the day to day application of the FTP framework.
 The cost of funding is allocated to businesses on the basis of the funding requirements to finance current inventory positions and ongoing business activities.
 The cost of liquidity reserved to cover contingent liquidity outflows is also allocated to the business - this includes liquidity reserved to cover regulatory liquidity requirements.